ReflectsLight/quran-json/README.md

 ## Credit, and thanks

-The content of this repository was automatically generated thanks to the following websites:
+The content of the [src/](src/) directory was automatically generated thanks to the following websites:

   * https://sacred-texts.com - for the original Arabic.